On the geometry of star domains and the spectra of Hodge-Laplace operators: Analysis of the de Rham complex

 that satisfy

-These potential operators act as generalized inverses of the exterior derivatives: they vanish on the orthogonal complement of the range of the exterior derivative and produce the minimum-norm preimage of any exterior derivative.
-By duality, the closed range condition is also equivalent to the existence of bounded linear operators
+These operators act as generalized inverses of the exterior derivatives: they vanish on the orthogonal complement of the range of the exterior derivative, and to any form that is an exterior derivative, they produce the minimum-norm preimage.
+This preimage is a potential, which is why we call $\cartan_{k}^{\dagger}$ a potential operator.
+We remark that whilst $\cartan_{k}^{\dagger}$ is bounded, it generally does not have closed range.